Your startup and small business must have a good business credit score to build your company by securing financing at reasonable rates.

 - Open trade credit accounts with your suppliers – do this by contacting your vendors billing departments and ask for and submit an application.
 Inquire if they report payment history to credit agencies.

 - Start getting business credit cards and short-term loans.
+You can learn more about credit cards at MyInforms.
 Because you are a new business and most likely not yet qualified for an SBA bank loan your best option for building your business credit is with credit cards, even secured ones, that report to credit agencies, and short-term lines of credit such as at my recommendation Kabbage, read my review.

 Build on Your Credit Foundation and Improve Your Score – Part 2